ariktatishev/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Summarize feedback from your partners here.**\*\*

-Feedback: Really thought out videos.
+Kazim: Really thought out videos.
 I really like the med box idea, it is very useful.
 Also really good video showing the setups.

 Ifeng: Wow I really like the storyboard which clearly shows the idea of your applications.
 The idea of “Last time I took my meds” indicator is really easy and interesting since I always forget if I take my medicine or not.
 It could be nice if this device allows you to set a time reminder so next time when you need to take the pill there will be a beep sound that reminds you to take it.